famsf/4d-mysqldump/README.md

 Todo
 ----
-1. A 'test' option to list all problem tables/columns.
+* A 'test' option to list all problem tables/columns.
-2. An 'include binary' option to dump picture/blob data.
+* Output the warnings/notices via stderr instead of PHP's trigger_error.
-3. Output the warnings/notices via stderr instead of PHP's trigger_error.
+* Export 4D foreign key constraints for 4D Subtables.
-4. Export 4D foreign key constraints for 4D Subtables.
+* Add comments to tables describing missing columns.
-5. Add comments to tables describing missing columns.
+* Add comments to columns describing foreign keys.
-6. Add comments to columns describing foreign keys.
+* Load h/u/p from ~/.4d.conf.
-7. Load h/u/p from ~/.4d.conf.
+* Error for missing php 4d extension.
-8. Error for missing extension.
+* Allow queries to be run?
-9. Allow queries to be run?
+* Include default values for columns.
-10. Include default values for columns.
+* Fix parseopt() to handle multi-value arrays and prioritize argument order.
-11. Rewrite the whole thing in C!
+* Rewrite the whole thing in C!
 (Probably not)